phuicy/rqt_p2os/readme.md

 Fully featured with:

-- With a motor controller button
+- With a motor controller button.

+And thats not all,

-- A slightly improved battery indicator
+- A slightly improved battery indicator.

+That's all.

 ### Build